Configuring a High Availability Cluster

 9. Click Apply Changes

-After configuring the sync interface, the interface assignments should have one labeled SYNC.
+After configuring the sync interface, the interface assignments list, Interfaces menu, firewall rules, and other locations should all have an entry labeled SYNC.

 Add Firewall Rules for Synchronization